 HOUSING RIGHTS AND RESOURCES

-- Legal Aid Society of Northeastern New York provides free legal services to low-income people: 833-628-0087.
+- Legal Aid Society of Northeastern New York provides free legal services to people with low-income: 833-628-0087.

 - Columbia County Fair Housing office offers free advice for housing discrimination and tenant’s rights: 518-828-0342.